ElijahGray99/a2-ElijahGray-a25/README.md

 after I tasked them to make a plan for their extremely real homework assignments.
 They said my design was intuitive but could be more visually clear.

+Comments:

+Father:
+"It was a little annoying having to move the mouse all the way down to delete on my laptop." just keep the two ways of modifying data together.

+Sister:
+"The table is a little ugly, can you make it easier to see the cells?" add more contrast between cells.

+"I dont like how the cells are the same size, the text looks funny" make cells widths based on the content within.

 Based on feedback: added alternating colors in the table, made the title section stand out, added titles to the form sections, put the remove and add/edit section next to eachother.

 2 - Tried to incorporate both flex and gridbox design to get a feel for both of them and how I can use them together.